Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 ![Screen](./images/azportaldepoy.png)

-On the screen Custom Deployment, inform the values for the parameters, by now you must be already familiar with.
+On the screen Custom Deployment, inform the values for the parameters, by now you must be already familiar with these.

 Select [I agree] and click on [Purchase].